LathamAudio/WwiseTemplateBuilder/README.md

 0. **Run the Script**:

-    `python WwiseTemplateImporter.py`
+    `python WwiseTemplateBuilder.py`

 1. **Choose Source Template**:
     - In Wwise select the actor-mixer structure that will act as the template
-    - In the WwiseTemplateImporter tool press the 'Select Source' button to set the path to the source template
+    - In the WwiseTemplateBuilder tool press the 'Select Source' button to set the path to the source template

 2. **Choose Destination Location**:
     - In Wwise select the actor-mixer object that will act as the destination for the template (typically a folder or work unit)
-    - In the WwiseTemplateImporter tool press the 'Select Destination' button to set the path to the detination location
+    - In the WwiseTemplateBuilder tool press the 'Select Destination' button to set the path to the detination location

 3. Select WAV assets
-	- Press the 'Select Folder' button in the WwiseTemplateImporter tool and select the folder of audio assets to import in to the template actor-mixer structure
+	- Press the 'Select Folder' button in the WwiseTemplateBuilder tool and select the folder of audio assets to import in to the template actor-mixer structure

 4. Set the `TEMPLATE` string
 	- In the 'Find & Replace `TEMPLATE` string' field type the string that will replace `TEMPLATE` in the template name